 Is Apple Cider Vinegar Good for health?

-Apple cider vinegar has been a natural home remedy for a long time.
-It is an ancient remedy and used to treat a range of conditions, from a sore throat to twisted veins.
+Apple cider vinegar was a natural home remedy for a long time.
+There are numerous benefits of apple cider vinegar.
+It is used to treat a range of conditions from sore throat to twisted veins.
 It is produced during the fermentation of apple cider.
-During the process the sugar in an apple is fermented by yeast, then it is put into alcohol and finally into vinegar.
-The principal ingredient in the apple cider is acetic acid.
+During the process, the sugar in an apple is fermented by yeast.
+After the fermentation process, it is put into alcohol, and finally into vinegar.
+The principal ingredient in apple cider vinegar is acetic acid.
 It also holds other substances such as citric acids, malic acids, lactic acids, and bacteria.

 What’s in it?

-It is mostly apple juice which is fermented by adding yeast.
-Then the bacteria turn it into acetic acid, then added with vinegar.
-That’s why vinegar has a sour taste and strong smell.
+Apple cider vinegar is mostly apple juice which is fermented by adding yeast.
+Then the bacteria in the fermentation process turns the juice into acetic acid.
+This is one of the prime reasons why vinegar has a sour taste and strong smell.

 How is it used?

-It is used in salad dressing, cooking, and as a preservative.
-It contains a high level of acid, so drinking straight is not recommended.
-Many people dilute the vinegar with water or tea to have it before applying directly to your skin, mix the vinegar with some water.
+Apple cider vinegar has numerous uses like salad dressing, cooking, and as a preservative.
+It contains a high level of acid and drinking it straight is not recommended.
+Many people dilute the vinegar with water or tea before applying directly to their skin.